graphopedia-xyz/graphopedia/cartogram/index.md

 Cartograms became popular in 1934 when cartographer Erwin Raisz published the first statistical rectengular cartograms.[^tyner]

 ## Purpose
-The main advantage of a cartogram is its ability to grab a reader's attention and show an unusual world view of the world or an area that are otherwise familiar.[^tyner2]
+The main advantage of a cartogram is its ability to grab a reader's attention and show an unusual view of the world or an area that are otherwise familiar.[^tyner2]

 Another advantage of cartograms is that data does not need to be classified or range graded, as is the case with [proportional symbols maps](/bubble-map).